2.1.1. Medical indemnity insurance is a form of professional indemnity insurance. It covers practitioners for their professional negligence.1

 - The Medical Indemnity Act provides for the Commonwealth to make other payments to insurers to offset the relevant costs of administering the Scheme that are incurred by insurers.

 - The Medical Indemnity Act also provides for the insurers to make payments to the Commonwealth to ensure that the Scheme is largely cost-neutral to taxpayers.
-These payments are a levy on insurers’ premium income funded by a loading on practitioners’ medical indemnity insurance premiums.
+These payments are levied as a tax on insurers’ premium income.
+In practice, the cost is met by a loading on practitioners’ medical indemnity insurance premiums.
 These payments are known as ROC support payments.
 The MI ROCSPA sets out the rules for calculating ROC support payments.

 2.3.2.
 The Scheme provides for ROC support payments to be made by medical indemnity insurers to the Commonwealth and for ROC indemnity payments to be made by the Commonwealth to medical indemnity insurers (MIIs) and MDOs.
 Ancillary arrangements provide for payments to cover other costs such as administrative costs.